 Encourage people to buy from you by offering a suite of interconnected products.
 It’s more convenient for customers if they can get everything they need in one place.
 Incentivize them even further by providing package discounts if they buy multiple products at once.

-For software products, offer a single sign-on process.
-That way, users don’t need to make multiple logins for each of your products.
+For software companies, offer a single sign-on process.
+This way users don’t need to make multiple logins for each of your products.
 This added convenience further encourages them to buy everything from you.

 Apple has one of the most complete product families of any company.
 It sells a full range of products that work together in a user-friendly manner but aren’t easy to pair with non-Apple devices.
 Apple laptops, tablets, and smartphones all come equipped with Safari (Apple’s browser), iCloud (Apple’s cloud platform), and the Apple App Store.
 As an added brand-loyalty incentive, Apple offers discounted product packages.

 Once a customer has an Apple product, there’s no reason for them to look elsewhere for related devices or services—the company offers just about everything you need.
-On top of that, Apple products work very well with each other, but they don’t integrate well with products from other companies.
+On top of that, Apple products work very well with each other, but they don’t integrate well with products from other companies – meaning easy integration with your existing products and services.

 3. Quickly create new revenue streams